An Analyst's Traveling Salesman Theorem for sets of dimension larger than one: Introduction

 Intrinsically, both implications of the \Theorem{TST} are interesting: a sufficient condition for the existence of a short curve is very useful, as well as the ability to quantify how non-flat a curve can be at various scales and locations.
 The result has applications to harmonic measure \cite{BJ90}, Kleinian groups \cite{BJ97}, analytic capacity \cite{Tol05}, and brownian motion \cite{BJPY97}.

-A $d$-dimensional analogue of the second half of Theorem \ref{t:TST} has been known to be false since the 90's: Fang and Jones have an example of a Lipschitz graph where this sum is infinite.
+A $d$-dimensional analogue of the second half of Theorem \ref{t:TST} has been known to be false since the 90's: in Fang's thesis \cite{Fang-Jones-example} he gives an example of a Lipschitz graph where this sum is infinite.
 David and Semmes, however, realized that one could still develop a theory of $\beta$-numbers if instead one adjusted the definition of a $\beta$-number.
 We will state a theorem by them below (Theorem \ref{t:DS}).
-Their inspiration seems like it could come from the following theorem of Dorronsoro. \begin{theorem}[Dorronsoro, \cite{Dorronsoro}, Theorem 6] Let $1\leq p<p(d)$ where { } For $x\in \bR^{d}$, $r>0$, and $f\in W^{1,2}(\bR^{d})$, define
+Their inspiration seems like it could come from the following theorem of Dorronsoro. \begin{theorem}[Dorronsoro, \cite{Dorronsoro}, Theorem 6] Let $1\leq p<p(d)$ where